 "Most people just listen for the first few meetings.
 You don't have to share.
 Arrive a few minutes early and someone will probably say hello."

 The entire PWA lives in one 14,000-line HTML file.
 No framework, no build step, no node_modules.
-This wasn't laziness - it was a deliberate choice.
+This wasn't laziness.
+It was a deliberate choice.
 Deployment is a file copy.
 There's no build to break.
 The service worker caches one file.
 For a free tool maintained by one person, simplicity is a feature, not a compromise.

 Analog aesthetic